 STULZ Ultrasonic Humidification Systems

 STULZ offers two Ultrasonic Humidification systems: Direct Room Humidifiers (DRH) and Duct and Air Handler Humidifiers (DAH).
-Multiple piezoelectric transducers immersed in a water bed impart high-frequency oscillation allowing the distribution of very fine water droplets – 90% smaller droplets than nozzles – into the air.
+Multiple piezoelectric transducers immersed in a water bed vibrate at a high-frequency, allowing the distribution of very fine water droplets.
+This allows for 90% smaller droplets than nozzles released into the air.

 STULZ Ultrasonic Solutions provide precise static electricity and product quality control at a minimal operating cost.
-Direct Room (DRH) and Ducted (DAH) Humidifiers provide a clean, efficient, and precise humidity control solution.
-These units keep operational costs lower allowing for a quicker ROI, typically 1-2 years, verses that of steam applications.
-Additionally, a 93% energy savings over steam humidifiers makes these units ideal solutions for mission critical applications.
+Direct Room and Ducted Humidifiers provide a clean, efficient, and precise humidity control solution.
+These units keep operational costs lower allowing for a quicker ROI, typically 1-2 years, verses steam applications.
+Additionally, 93% energy savings over steam humidifiers make these units ideal for mission critical applications.